mike14747/next-with-auth/README.md

 Then there is the database connection file (/lib/mongodb.js).
 This will be imported by any serverless function that needs to query the remote database.

-You'll need to create some properties in your .env file for next-auth to use.
+You'll need to create some properties in your **.env file** for next-auth to use.

-You can generate a next-auth JWT secret like this:
+You can generate a next-auth secret like this:

 ```bash
 openssl rand -base64 32